 The older you are, the creamier your lips should look.
 Unfortunately, our lips thin as we … mature.
 So if you are past your second 18th birthday (or simply weren’t near the front of the line when lips were handed out) avoid matte and gloss and stick with a creamier lipstick.
 One other tip for thin lips: dark lipstick shades are evil – avoid at all costs.

-If you think it looks wrong, you’re probably right!
+Lastly, if you think it looks wrong you’re probably right!